Eckmann–Hilton argument: Remarks

 If the operations are associative, each one defines the structure of a monoid on $X$, and the conditions above are equivalent to the more abstract condition that $\otimes$ is a monoid homomorphism $(X,\circ)\times(X,\circ)\to(X,\circ)$ (or vice versa).
 An even more abstract way of stating the theorem is: If $X$ is a monoid object in the category of monoids, then $X$ is in fact a commutative monoid.

-It is important that a similar argument does NOT give such a triviality result in the case of monoid objects in the categories of small categories or of groupoids.
+It is important that a similar argument does not give such a trivial result in the case of monoid objects in the categories of small categories or of groupoids.
 Instead the notion of group object in the category of groupoids turns out to be equivalent to the notion of crossed module.
 This leads to the idea of using multiple groupoid objects in homotopy theory.